Coronavirus (COVID-19): safer workplaces and public settings

 - Risk assess your spaces

 - Complete the self-assessment questionnaire to select protective measures

 - Download, print and display signs in public spaces and/or online

 Step 1.
 Risk assess your premises

-We strongly recommend that businesses and organisations continue to risk assess their premises for COVID-19, to identify the most suitable protective measures for your building or venue.
-This includes measures like maximising ventilation and enhanced cleaning.
-By doing so, we can lessen the ongoing risk posed by COVID-19 and help mitigate the impacts of more familiar diseases such as seasonal flu and other viruses.
+To help keep us all safe and well, we strongly recommend that organisations and businesses continue to risk assess their premises for COVID-19 to identify the most suitable protective measures for your spaces.
+This includes measures like enhanced cleaning and maximising ventilation.
+By doing so, we can lessen the ongoing risk posed by COVID-19 and help to reduce the impacts of more familiar viruses like flu and colds.

 Find out more about carrying out a COVID-19 risk assessment.

-You will need to fill out a self-assessment questionnaire, selecting the measures you have in place in your business or organisation.
-This will be used to generate a sign/poster tailored to your premises.
+You will fill out a short self-assessment questionnaire, selecting the measures you commit to having in place in your organisation or business.
+This will be used to generate tailored digital signs for printing as posters or use online.

-If you already have signs in place you can decide whether to replace these with the new signs or to use both.
+If you already have safety signs in place in your spaces, you can decide whether to replace these with the new signs or to use both.

-You should review the measures you have in place regularly.
-If you make any changes to these, you should complete a new self-assessment and download/print off new signs if needed.
+You should review the protective measures you have in place regularly.
+If you make any changes to these, you should complete a new self-assessment and download and print new signs as necessary.